zhandavidz/zhandavidz/README.md

 # Hi, I'm [@zhandavidz](https://github.com/zhandavidz)

 I'm a Computer Science major at UMass Amherst '25.
-At the moment I'm particularly interested in data science, AI, and game development, and I am actively looking for internships.
+At the moment I'm particularly interested in web development, AI/ML, and game development, and I am actively looking for internships.

 You can learn more about me and contact me at my [LinkedIn](https://www.linkedin.com/in/zhandavidz) or at my website: [davidzhan.com](https://davidzhan.com)